 How to submit a story

-The awards will be presented at the Centre’s AGM in November, date to be confirmed.
+The awards will be presented at the Centre’s AGM in November (date TBC).

-- Any stories or pieces published or broadcast during the last financial year (1 July 2020 to 30 June 2021) are eligible for entry.
+Any stories or pieces about children, young people, families, or child and young people in out of home care published or broadcast during the last financial year (1 July 2021 to 30 June 2022) are eligible for entry.